yvgr00/CSYE7200FinalProject/README.md

 # CREDIT CARD FRAUD DETECTION USING APACHE KAFKA AND SPARK STREAMING - CSYE 7200

+**Caution : Please be aware of the version compatability so that you won't be getting an error**

 In order to run our project, we need to have **Apache kafka and Spark** installed